adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

 2 examples, 0 failures
 ```

-This looks much more cleaner.
+This looks much cleaner.

 [Commit point](https://github.com/adomokos/hashmir/commit/63c976e618fe9e9b9ca1c833ad052f62a7d3486b) for this section.

 #### Roll Back Transactions When Error Occurs

 The happy path of our application is working well: the User and Client records are inserted properly.
-First the Client is saved, its `id` is used for the User record to establish the proper references.
+First, the Client is saved, its `id` is used for the User record to establish the proper references.
 But we should treat these two inserts as one unit of work: if the second fails, it should roll back the first insert.

 Let's write a test for it.
 I'll make the created Client's `id` intentionally wrong by incrementing it by one.